ConservationMetrics/guardianconnector-explorer/README.md

 ## Deployment

-For deployment (e.g.) on Azure, the following additional env vars are needed:
+For deployment (e.g. on Azure), the following additional env vars are needed:

 ```
 HOST: 0.0.0.0